mlcommons/croissant/docs/croissant-spec.md

 A transformation to apply on source data.
 We aim to support a few simple
 transformations:

-*   delimiter: split a string into an array using the supplied character
+*   **delimiter**: split a string into an array using the supplied character
-*   regex: A regular expression to parse the data (specifiy if it applies to the entire file or to individual lines)
+*   **regex**: A regular expression to parse the data.
+TODO: Mechanism to specify if it applies to the entire file or to individual lines.
-*   json-query: A json query to evaluate on the (json) data source.
+*   **json-query**: A json query to evaluate on the (json) data source.

-We can either define a range type that has properties for each of these mechanisms, or use PropertyValue as an escape hatch.
+We can either define a custom type that has properties for each of these mechanisms, or use `sc:PropertyValue` as an escape hatch.

-**range**: [PropertyValue](schema.org/PropertyValue) TODO: Define a dedicated class.
+**range**: [PropertyValue](https://schema.org/PropertyValue) TODO: Define a dedicated class.

 **domain**:	[DataSource](#datasource)